Luxury Gokyo Lake Trek

 Gear and Equipment Required

-Even though the Luxury Gokyo Lakes Trek offers high-end lodges, hot meals, and guided support, having the right gear is essential for safety, comfort, and enjoyment.
+Even though the Luxury Gokyo Lakes Trekking 14 days offers high-end lodges, hot meals, and guided support, having the right gear is essential for safety, comfort, and enjoyment.
 Here’s a practical checklist for trekkers:

 Clothing